Problem Package Format

 A description of how the problem is intended to be solved is provided in the directory solution/.

 This directory must contain one file per language, for at least one language, named solution.<language>.<filetype>.
 Language is given the same way as for problem statements.
 Optionally, the language code can be left out; the default is then English (en).
 The set of languages used can be different from what was used for the problem statement.
-Filetype can be either tex for LaTeX files, md for Markdown, or pdf for PDF.
+Filetype can be either .tex for LaTeX files, .md for Markdown, or .pdf for PDF.

 Auxiliary files needed by the solution description files must all be in solution/. solution.<language>.<filetype> should reference auxiliary files as if the working directory is solution/.